AdelKS/LinuxGamingGuide/README.md

 I have found a super nice [guide on Github](https://github.com/integralfx/MemTestHelper/blob/master/DDR4%20OC%20Guide.md) on the matter.
 ## X11/Wayland

 I use only X11 for now, and works nicely.
-Wayland is not as good as X11 for now, for gaming (the desktop smoothness is better than x11 though, with AMD GPUs), except if you want to try a custom wine with Wayland patches: https://github.com/varmd/wine-wayland.
+Wayland is not as good as X11 for gaming, for now.
+Except maybe with a custom wine with Wayland patches: https://github.com/varmd/wine-wayland.
 I am unable to run Overwatch with it yet.

-In terms of input lag LXDE seems to be better for me than Gnome.
-Feel free to try for yourself!
+**Best DE for gaming:** In terms of input lag LXDE/LXQt (using OpenBox as a WM) has the lowest input lag and the smoothest feel, I heard KDE with its recent `5.22` update should be pretty competitive. `Gnome`, even though I like it for desktop work, sucks with gaming (frame drops, high input lag).

+**Some X11 settings for gaming:**
+- The `TearFree` option,  to enable it on `AMDGPU`, [follow this](https://wiki.archlinux.org/title/AMDGPU#Tear_free_rendering).
+Some may argue that it reduces input lag, I think that it's theoretically right.
+But with high refresh rate monitors, (e.g. 240Hz), I think image update smoothness is way more noticeable than the added input lag.
+This option entirely removes screen tearing with anything: scrolling on Firefox, on compositorless DEs like LXDE melted butter smooth, for example.
+- If you have a FreeSync/Gsync monitor and a GPU that supports it, [follow this documentation](https://wiki.archlinux.org/title/Variable_refresh_rate) on how to enable it on Linux.
+Reviews of monitors seem to show that enabling this actually adds input lag, but once again, it's better than tearing.

 ## Performance overlays